10 Best Things to Do at the Vatican

 You should know that not only Michelangelo participated in the frescoes that cover the walls and ceiling, but also artists such as Botticelli, Guirlandaio, Signorelli or Perugino.
 While the 12 side paintings depict episodes from the life of Jesus and Moses, the high altar fresco is Michelangelo's masterpiece, 'The Last Judgment', and the ceiling mixes passages from the Old and New Testament.

-If you want to escape the crowds, the Vatican Museums will be difficult to get away from due to the high number of visitors.
-However, there are always tricks to be able to see the museums without so many people: book a visit to the Vatican Museums early in the morning or book a guided tour at night to see the Sistine Chapel and the rest of the Vatican Museums.
+If you want to escape the crowds, the Vatican Museums will be difficult to visit due to the high number of visitors.
+However, there are always tricks to see the museums without the crowds: book a visit to the Vatican Museums early in the morning or book an evening guided tour to see the Sistine Chapel and the rest of the Vatican Museums.

 2. Climb St. Peter's Dome for the best views of Rome